 - You have to write a short commentary on the objects you have chosen, clearly identifying them, justifying why you included them in the Exhibition of the selected prompt and specifying their real-world context.

-The best guidance nonetheless comes from the course teacher; therefore, you are advised to seek your TOK teacher’s support, i.e. planning your Exhibition and whilst you are working on it.
+The best guidance comes from the course teacher; therefore, you are advised to seek your TOK teacher's support, i.e. planning your Exhibition while you are working on it.
 Verbal and written advice should be sought from the teacher, but taking assistance from them to edit your draft is strictly prohibited.
 Your TOK teacher will provide you with the TOK Subject Guide and the MyIB repository examples for TOK Exhibition.

 And that's that!

 Want some A-quality guidance?
 Look no further; at Nail IB, we have assembled premium content for you to ace your IBs, and you might want to check out our resources for a smooth IB experience.
-Click here for top-notch IB resources or here to assess how your prep is going!
+Click here for top-notch IB resources or to assess how your prep is going!

 We hope this guide helped clear all your doubts regarding the new TOK Exhibition and gave you the headstart you needed!